 The City generally stabilizes biosolids adequately with long retention time in the aeration basin, aerobic digester, and in the storage lagoon.
 However there were a few times when the volatile reduction was not met.
-This elucidates that the existing aerobic digesters are pretty close to their capacity.
+This indicates that the existing aerobic digesters are nearing their capacity.
 In addition, a minimum of 15 days SRT is recommended to alleviate odor issues.
 Therefore as the flows increase within the system and the retention time decreases the City risks not meeting Class B requirements.
 It is recommended to build additional aerobic digester capacity within the planning period.
 The sludge storage lagoons and cake storage have adequate capacity through the planning period.

-Chapter 4 RECOMMENDED IMPROVEMENTS
+RECOMMENDED IMPROVEMENTS